Roberto Lewis-Fernández, MD — Director

 Please click here to read Ms. Diaz’ CV

 Samantha A. Diaz joined the CECC in June 2014.
-Ms. Diaz earned a BA in Psychology from Siena College and is expected to earn her masters in General Experimental Psychology from St. Johns University in May of 2015.
+Ms. Diaz earned a BA in Psychology from Siena College in 2013 and a masters degree in general experimental psychology in 2015.

 Her research interests involve implicit racial attitudes, culture, and mental health.
 Past positions include various Research Assistantships at Siena College and the University at Albany, as well as interning at the Schenectady Head Start program working with under privileged children who were being evaluated for future behavioral disorders.
 As part of her degree, Ms. Diaz produced an undergraduate thesis incorporating Harvard’s implicit association test as well as individuals implicit and explicit perceptions of racial norms.